Financial Aid Explained

-In order to be reinstated to good standing, a student must: (1) meet all financial aid satisfactory progress standards (qualitative, quantitative, and maximum time frame) or (2) successfully petition, under the petition process in Section X.
+In order to be reinstated to good standing, a student must: (1) meet all financial aid satisfactory progress standards (qualitative, quantitative, and maximum time frame) or (2) successfully appeal, under the appeals process in the Appeals section.

 A student who attempts to obtain financial aid fraudulently may be suspended from college and from all financial aid program eligibility.
 The College will be required to report such instances to local law enforcement agencies, the U. S. Department of Education, and the Office of Inspector General.
 Restitution will be required of any financial aid received under fraud.